1.6 PortalCam Setup and First Scan

 Pick Up and Begin Moving

 Hold the PortalCam upright with steady, slow movement.
-Walk at approximately 3 feet per second.
-Monitor the posture indicator in LCC Scan.
-The device should remain upright, do not tilt excessively.
+Walk at approximately 0.5 meters per second (1.6 feet per second) or slower.
+Do not exceed 1 meter per second (3.3 feet per second).
+Do not tilt beyond 60 degrees from vertical.
 Walk routes that create loops and return near your starting point.

 Stopping the Scan

 Return near the initialization position.
+Place the device on a flat, stable surface before stopping.
 Tap Stop in LCC Scan or double-press the device button.
 The LED will show fast-flashing green (saving).
 Do not power off during this phase.
 Wait for solid green before powering off or transferring data.

 Data Transfer and Review